eloff/riverdb/README.md

 No, not a fancy Cockroach DB, Spanner, or Yugabyte type of thing, just a straightforward single master (or partitioned multi-master) with replicas potentially geographically distributed.
-That might sound boring compared to Spanner with their GPS/atomic clocks, but it may actually perform better and costs less in many important use cases.
+That might sound boring compared to Spanner with their GPS/atomic clocks, but it may actually perform better and cost less in many important use cases.

 Something we could use efficiently from Cloudflare Workers or new serverless platforms like it.
+It should be possible to build something like an Uber or an Asana with just partitioned PostgreSQL and Cloudflare Workers.
+With none of the insane feats of software engineering and complexity that currently is the norm to scale applications.

 ## License